Bondo-it/codetest/README.md

 Using any external library is allowed, the same goes for old code in your repository.
 Utilizing external libraries does have to be utilized for a good reason though.

+## The test (Whats your task)
+### Basic CRUD operations
-## Surggestions to the test
+Add basic CRUD oparations to the application.

 ### Web Components
-Web components are always preffered as its cross platform compatible, and are modular.
-If you could create one web component, it would be very much appreciated, even though it might be simple.

-### Login
-Login functionality might be a great addition.
-We almost always need to implement login on our soulutions.
+When doing frontend, we use web components so we can have reusable and framework agnostic code.
+We prefer you do components in "web components"
+Check *Frontend/Scripts/WebComponents/UserModal.component.ts* for inspiration on how to create web components.

 ### Improve layout (optional)
 The current layout is very simple, if you could improve it, it would be a big benefit.

 ### Improve logging (optional)
-logging can always be improved, see if you could add your touch to the logging.
+Logging can always be improved, see if you could add your touch to the logging.

 ### UnitTesting (optional)
 Unit testing could be a very nice addition to this project.